nskha101/Database_Project/readme.md

 How to run the app:
-Make sure you have the python3 install in your machine
+Make sure you have the python3 install on your machine